KairaBegudiri/sdegui/README.md

 # sdegui
-A gui for erasing disk with safely
+A user-friendly GUI for securely erasing disks

 Installation:
 ```sh